hyundonk/aws-dedicated-host-failover-using-stepfunction/README.md

 2. The alarm notification is sent to an SNS topic
 3. The Alarm Handler Lambda function processes the notification, extracts the host ID, adds it to the DynamoDB queue, and starts a Step Functions execution
 4. The Step Functions workflow:
-   - Initializes the migration
+   - Initializes the migration with enhanced tracking
    - Checks for an available reserved dedicated host
    - Provisions a new host if none is available
-   - Gets all instances on the failing host
+   - Gets all instances on the failing host and initializes instance-level tracking
    - For each instance:
+     - **Updates instance status to "in-progress"**
      - Stops the instance
      - Waits for the instance to stop
      - Modifies the instance placement to the reserved host
      - Starts the instance
      - Waits for the instance to start
+     - **Updates instance status to "success" or "failed" with detailed error information**
-   - Updates the migration status
+   - Updates the overall migration status with statistics
    - Removes the "Reserved" tag from the new host
-   - Sends notifications about the migration result
+   - Sends notifications about the migration result with detailed statistics
 5. Successfully migrated hosts are automatically removed from the queue

 ## Deployment